What is Osteoarthritis?

 Am I a candidate for Regenerative therapy at Medica Stem Cells?

 In order to determine if you are a good candidate for Regenerative Treatment, you will need to schedule appointment with our Clinic to have assessment done by our Consultant.
 The Consultant will review your medical records and determine if you are a qualified candidate for this type of therapy.
 The exact choice of treatment is then at the discretion of the Consultant and is based on your unique case.
 In certain cases, it may be a combination of more than one treatment protocol.
 For some patients the complete protocol is a series of injections in several treatment sessions.
-The final outcome of the treatment and extent of improvement varies from one patient to another depending on type and severity of the injury, age, etc.
+The final outcome of the treatment and extent of improvement varies from one patient to another depending on type and severity of the injury, age, lifestyle, comorbidities and other factors.

 Are there any known risks to the Regenerative therapy?

 The treatment is based on extracting orthobiologic material from the patient, so there is no risk of rejection.
 And as the cells originate within your own body, there is no risk of spreading disease from or to another person.
+Like any procedure, there is a slight risk of infection at the injection site.
+To minimise that risk, the procedure is carried out under strict sterile conditions.
+Regenerative treatment is also a safer procedure as opposed to hip or knee replacement because there is no requirement for general anaesthesia.

 What can I expect after Regenerative Therapy for Osteoarthritis?